Vyral/base-template/_posts/2019-06-12-3-reasons-to-start-the-home-selling-process.md

 2019 has gotten off to an incredible start for the Crystal Coast real estate market.
 There has been a surge of buyer demand, which is great news for anyone thinking of selling this year.

-However, there is no time like the present. **Experts like Nick Ron (CEO of Home Buyers of America) agree that selling this year will yield far better results than doing so in years to come. **
+However, there is no time like the present. **Experts like Nick Ron (CEO of Home Buyers of America) agree that selling this year will yield far better results than doing so in years to come.&nbsp;**

 {% include pullquote.html %}

-The opportunity to earn the best possible deal for your home has not yet passed so we need to get started with the process.
-Why? **There are a couple of crucial reasons: **
+The opportunity to earn the best possible deal for your home has not yet passed so we need to get started with the process. **Why?
+There are a couple of crucial reasons:&nbsp;**

 **1\.
 Mortgage rates are still historically low.** Because of this, buyers are eager to lock in a low rate while they still can.
 This gives sellers an incredible amount of leverage.